 Favourite food and drink is always welcome but it can get out of control.
 Last year Marj was nearly buried in milk chocolate.
 Not that she minded.
 All the same, type II diabetes is something to be avoided.

-‘Smellies’ are welcome, though there is only so much hand cream one can get through in a year.
+‘Smellies’ are welcome, though there’s only so much hand cream one can get through in a year, even if the carer helps.
 Stick to upgraded moisturising shower gel and shampoo in a favourite fragrance, it’s luxurious and genuinely useful.
 Good quality body moisturiser is great, but bear in mind that some cosmetic brands are better suited to younger, dewy skin (ie useless for mature skin).
-Marj isn’t always that fussed about facial moisturiser but her skin does seem more comfortable with a little Boots No7 and the facial massage is enjoyable.
+Marj isn’t always that fussed about facial moisturiser but her skin does seem more comfortable with a little Boots No7 and the facial massage is clearly enjoyable.

 If horizons have shrunk due to health issues, then bring luxury within reach.
 New fluffy towels or face flannels combined with a soap upgrade in a favourite fragrance can bring new delight to washing.
 Furry throws or a new blanket can feel luxurious and comforting on a lap or over a duvet.

-Changing furniture and soft furnishings may be discombobulating, but the addition of new ready framed family pictures goes down well.
+Changing furniture and soft furnishings may be discombobulating, but the addition of ready framed family pictures goes down well.
 And if you find the perfect lightweight fine bone china mug with a large, easy to hold handle and pretty pattern, please let me know.
 Marj would love it.

 If you’re considering new clothes, check out this post for ideas, but you’ve missed the boat for home/instore delivery if you need presents for tomorrow.
-This where our awesome independent high street stores will help us find the right treat, go seek.
+This is where our awesome independent high street stores will help us find the right treat, go seek.

-Whatever you choose, take it round yourself and take time to stroll with, chat, play games or just keep company.
+Whatever you choose, take it around yourself and take time to stroll with, chat, play games or just keep company.
 The best things in life really are free.

 Presents for the carer in your family